Darion Clark

 Darion Clark (born April 9, 1994) is an American football tight end.
 He played college basketball at the University of Southern California.

-Early years
+Early life

 Clark attended Oak Hill Academy in Mouth of Wilson, Virginia.
 He played basketball in high school with Oak Hill Academy's basketball prep program.

 College career

 In college, he played basketball with the Charlotte 49ers as a freshman in the 2012–13 season.
 Then, he transferred to USC and played two seasons, 2014–15 and 2015–16, and transferred again as a senior to Grand Canyon Antelopes men's basketball and played for them in the 2016–17 season.
 When he was in USC, he used to hang out a lot with the USC football team and said he began to miss it, he said "I began thinking about football all the time, and then I began having dreams, where I was playing football very vividly".
 Before he went to Grand Canyon, he seriously considered joining the USC football team, but had shoulder surgery so he played his last season at Grand Canyon.